rfarley3/mc-gt/README.md

 sim).
 * Track 8: Looper (record source track 7)
 * Master Delay and Reverb are on, Track 7 clips' knobs control send-to
+* No Multi FX changes, but changing Speaker Sim could free up Track 7
+	* Note that Multi FX comes after delay/reverb, so you may lose reverb tone
 * No scatter changes, but could provide instant on/off for one or two parallel MFX per pad